Publishing Generic Organ Scaffold as a SPARC Dataset

 Step 4:

 Use the official scaffold SDS creation workflow to prepare a dataset for submission to Pennsieve.
-The workflow can be downloaded from Github.
+The workflow must be cloned from Github, git clone https://github.com/mapclient-workflows/official-scaffold-sds-creation-workflow -b v0.1.1.
+The information on the workflow is recorded in the provenance information to aide reuse.

 Figure 1.
 Standard generic organ scaffold workflow.